Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Next, consider how you will use your caravan.
 Is it an on-site van or a touring caravan?
 How far will you travel and through what sort of terrain?
 Are you planning one big trip for your retirement or several smaller trips?

 - The final step is to consider what you want your policy to cover.
 In addition to fire, storm, theft and malicious damage, do you need cover for towing costs and temporary accommodation?
 Do you require additional protection for an extra premium, such as extra contents cover for valuable items?

-Consider these carefully when comparing touring and static caravan or camper trailer insurance quotes.
+Consider these carefully when comparing caravan insurance quotes.

 How much does caravan insurance cost?

 The cost of caravan insurance varies depending on the value of your caravan and how you use it.
 Generally, it also varies between providers, so get caravan insurance quotes from a range of providers to check prices.